Ted Arnott: 1990s

+2000s

 In the 2003 provincial election as Dalton McGuinty's Liberals were given a majority, Arnott was re-elected in Waterloo-Wellington by a margin of 5,206 votes.
 This was despite a poll published by the Kitchener-Waterloo Record the week before the election predicting his defeat and claiming he was 18 percentage points behind his Liberal challenger.

 Returning again to the role of Opposition, Arnott was appointed by the Legislature as First Deputy Chair of the Committee of the Whole House, a Presiding Officer role assisting the Speaker of the House.
-However, he continued to focus first and foremost on the needs of his Riding.

 In the 2007 provincial election, despite the re-election of a majority Liberal Government, Arnott was re-elected to the Legislature in the new Riding of Wellington—Halton Hills, becoming a GTA MPP for the first time.
 He was again appointed First Deputy Chair of the Committee of the Whole House, serving in this role until 2009.
-After Tim Hudak's election as PC Leader, Arnott became Vice-Chair of the Standing Committee on Public Accounts.
+After Tim Hudak's election as PC Leader, Arnott became vice-chair of the Standing Committee on Public Accounts.
 Later his knowledge of House procedure was recognized with his appointment as Deputy House Leader of the Official Opposition.

+2010s

-After being re-elected yet again in Wellington-Halton Hills in the 2011 provincial election, Arnott was again serving in Opposition.
+Arnott was again re-elected in the 2011 provincial election, which saw the McGuinty Liberals return with a minority Government.
 He was again appointed as First Deputy Chair of the Committee of the Whole House.

-The McGuinty Liberals had been returned with a minority Government.
-They were unable to pass a budget without the support or abstention of the New Democratic Party Caucus, which caused great uncertainty and speculation as to when the Government might fall.
-In 2013, Dalton McGuinty resigned as Premier, and was succeeded by Kathleen Wynne.

-After New Democratic Party Leader Andrea Horwath announced her party would vote against the 2014 Liberal Budget, Kathleen Wynne called a provincial election for June 12, 2014.
+After New Democratic Party Leader Andrea Horwath announced her party would vote against the 2014 Liberal Budget, the new Liberal leader, Kathleen Wynne, called a provincial election for June 12, 2014.
 Even though the PC Party ran a poor campaign province-wide, Arnott was re-elected in Wellington-Halton Hills by a comfortable margin.
 Once again, he was appointed First Deputy Chair of the Committee of the Whole House.
 He was named PC Critic to the Minister of Economic Development, Employment, and Infrastructure, and also served as PC Critic to the Minister of Labour.
 In February 2017, he was named PC Critic to the Minister of the Environment and Climate Change.

 Over the years, he has introduced many Private Member's Bills and Resolutions which have been passed by the Legislature or been adopted as Government Policy.